 Māori Culture, People and Tattoo Language in New Zealand

 The Māori people arrived in New Zealand from Polynesia and their mythical homeland, Hawaiki, around the 1200s.
-The migrating people were made up of distinct subtribes whose culture varied slightly in both language, body art, dancing expression and other practices.
+The migrating people consisted of distinct subtribes whose culture varied slightly in language, body art, dancing expression and other practices.

-Actually, the Māori people in New Zealand today have their Polynesian background in common with both the indigenous culture on Easter Island, as well as the indigenous culture on Hawaii.
-These three locations are characterised by being the 3 vertices of the Polynesian Triangle: New Zealand (Aotearoa), Easter Island (Rapa Nui) and Hawaii.
+The Māori people in New Zealand today have their Polynesian background in common with both the indigenous culture on Easter Island, as well as the indigenous culture on Hawaii.
+These three locations are the three vertices of the Polynesian Triangle: New Zealand (Aotearoa), Easter Island (Rapa Nui) and Hawaii.

 Nevertheless, these countries are located far from each other and have very different climates.
 Out of all Polynesian countries, only New Zealand experiences four seasons!
-Therefore, the lifestyle and houses here are slightly different from the Polynesian way of life on the tropical islands.
-Anyway, all the Polynesian cultures can trace their origin back to the same cultural roots.
+Therefore, the lifestyle and houses here vary from the Polynesian way of life on the tropical islands.
+Nevertheless, all the Polynesian cultures can trace their origin back to the same cultural roots.
 The people were all excellent mariners and travelled the ocean – settling on different islands way apart.

-So although dispersed over a very large area today, the Polynesian communities are united through their language background and ancestral roots.
+So, although dispersed over a considerable area today, the Polynesian communities are united through their language background and ancestral roots.
 They are considered to be a part of the Austronesian people, the prehistoric sea-migrating people originating from Taiwan around 3000 to 1500 BC – reaching as far as New Zealand, Easter Island and Madagascar.

-Moreover, when the European settlers (many of them Irish Catholics) arrived in New Zealand, the vast majority of the Māori people ended up converting to Catholicism!
+Moreover, when the European settlers (many of them Irish Catholics) arrived in New Zealand, most of the Māori people ended up converting to Catholicism!

-Māori is also known as ‘te reo’ (meaning ‘the language’).
-You will notice that the Māori language is highly visible in town and other location names all across New Zealand.
+Māori is known as ‘te reo’ (meaning ‘the language’).
+You will notice that the Māori language is visible in names across New Zealand.
 Aotearoa (“land of the long white cloud”) is the Māori name of New Zealand.

 Māori is considered one of the endangered languages, and both the government and the native tribes try to do something about this.
-In fact, there is these years an increasing focus on teaching the native language in many New Zealand schools.
+There has been an increasing focus on teaching the native language in many New Zealand schools.

 New Zealand North Island 8 days